deepika971/Covid-19-and-Pneumonia-Detection-Using-CNN/README.md

 # CNN for Covid-19 and Pneumonia detection

 Chest X-rays helps us to find out the affected areas in the lungs.
 Using chest X-ray pictures, the project aimed to construct a convolutional neural network (CNN) model that will aid in the early detection of COVID-19 and non-COVID-19 viral pneumonia patients during the pandemic’s challenging time.
-As described, two convolutional neural network (CNN) models were trained and implemented on two distinct datasets; one for "Covid -19" detection and the other one for "Pneumonia"
+As described, two convolutional neural network (CNN) models were trained and implemented on two distinct datasets; one for "Covid -19" detection and the other one for the "Pneumonia"

 ## Covid - 19